It takes a community to feed a community.

 Partner Network

-More than 200 partners — from community pantries to school programs — receive what they need to serve their neighbors.
+More than 200 partners — from community pantries to school programs — receive the food they need to serve their neighbors.

 Neighbors Served